Credit: @roddypittman on Instagram

 Credit: @matt.champlin on Instagram

 Skaneateles goes all out for the holidays, going so far as to even dress up a lone tree perched at the end of the town’s pier.
 As you take in the sights of the season, celebrate the holidays the old-fashioned way with Dickens Christmas.
-The Ghost of Christmas Past along with other familiar characters from “A Christmas Carol” (and even Charles Dickens himself!) take to the streets, delighting holiday shoppers while they explore the town’s stores and restaurants as the smell of roasting chestnuts hits your nose.
-Carol sing-alongs, horse-drawn wagon rides, a snowman building contest, storytime with Mother Goose, and more jolly events will make you feel merry and bright at this lakefront town.
+The Ghost of Christmas Past along with other familiar characters from “A Christmas Carol” (and even Charles Dickens himself!) take to the streets, delighting holiday shoppers as the smell of roasting chestnuts fills the air.
+Carol sing-alongs, horse-drawn wagon rides, storytime with Mother Goose, and more holly jolly events will make you feel merry and bright at this lakefront town.
 Don’t forget to budget in time for yourself.
 Treat yourself to a massage at Mirbeau Inn & Spa before retiring to your room and cozying up to the fireplace.

 3. Seneca Falls (Finger Lakes)